Northport Police Divisions

-- 2.30.8 Notification to involved parties of status and final disposition of complaint.
+- 2.30.8 Notification to involved parties of status and final disposition of the complaint.
 The Complaining party and all involved Officers shall be notified in writing by the Chief of Police, of the final disposition of any complaint which they have filed, at the conclusion of the investigation or disciplinary process.
 This disposition shall state whether or not the complaint was determined to be ‘founded’, and that corrective action either has or has not been taken to prevent further instances, without specifying the particular action taken.

 The Training Division of the Police Department is responsible for police and emergency services curriculum development and delivery.
 Northport Police department maintains an in-house rotation training schedule for its Officers which provide seven hours per month (77 hours per year) of training to each Officer.
 Topics include Constitutional and Arrest Law, Use of Force, and annual Driver training among others.
-In addition, the Training division maintains training activity records for all personnel of the Police Department and insures that all annual continuing education credits required by the Alabama Peace Officers Standards and Training Commission are earned by each Officer.
+In addition, the Training division maintains training activity records for all personnel of the Police Department and ensures that all annual continuing education credits required by the Alabama Peace Officers Standards and Training Commission are earned by each Officer.

-- The Records division is responsible for control of all active and archived police reports and related information.
+- The Records Division is responsible for the control of all active and archived police reports and related information.
 The records office is located in the main lobby of the Northport Public Safety Facility.
 The contact phone number is (205) 333-3033.
-Office hours are 8:00am until 5:00pm Monday through Friday except on holidays.
+Office hours are 8:00 am until 5:00 pm Monday through Friday except on holidays.

-- Records division is also responsible for fingerprinting of Citizens who are applying for professional licensing as Educators, Attorneys, etc. Please come to Northport Police Department on Tuesdays or Thursdays from 1:00pm - 4:30pm for fingerprinting.
-There is a $3.00 (Cash Only) charge for one (1) sets of two (2) fingerprint cards.
+- The Records Division is also responsible for fingerprinting of Citizens who are applying for professional licensing as Educators, Attorneys, etc. Please come to Northport Police Department on Tuesdays or Thursdays from 1:00 pm - 4:30 pm for fingerprinting.
+There is a $3.00 (Cash Only) charge for one (1) set of two (2) fingerprint cards.